-'All-island learning from the DFfA Intervention' runs in parallel with the DFfA intervention, as a co-operation between the Institute of Public Health in Ireland (IPH) and ADHAZ.
+'All-Irland learning from the DFfA Intervention' runs in parallel with the DFfA intervention, as cooperation between the Institute of Public Health in Ireland (IPH) and ADHAZ.
 Funding for the research is provided by the Food Safety Promotion Board.
-The overall aim of the research and evaluation element is to assess the effectiveness of DFfA in reducing food poverty within the twelve target wards in ADHAZ.
+The overall aim of the research and evaluation element is to assess the effectiveness of DFfA intervention in reducing food poverty within twelve electoral wards in ADHAZ.

-'All-island learning from the Decent Food for All intervention' is a community based intervention.
+The 'Decent Food for All intervention' is a community based intervention.
 The intervention operates within twelve electoral wards within the ADHAZ.
 A matched comparison area was selected in the Newry/Mourne area of Co.
-Down in order to take into account background changes not directly attributable to DFfA.
+Down in order to take into account background changes not directly attributable to the DFfA intervention.